 - No grip bumpers

-Frog 48 Review – Results of our Test Rides
+Frog 44 (Formerly 48) Review – Results of our Test Rides

 Hailing from the UK, Frog Bikes is a kid-specific bike company determined to offer a high-end design at a mid-range price.
 While not the sleekest or best spec’d bikes on the market, Frog offers top-quality bikes for a more affordable price tag.
-Mostly available through local dealers, Frog Bikes are not as widely available as other brands, BUT the price includes assembly, tuning, sizing, and customization with included accessories at a local bike shop.
+Mostly available through local dealers, Frog Bikes are not as widely available as other brands that offer 16 inch bikes, BUT the price includes assembly, tuning, sizing, and customization with included accessories at a local bike shop.
 They are available online exclusively from Read, Set, Pedal.